Skip to content

 In general 24kW whole-house generators are capable of providing power to most households.

-However, the amount of appliances and devices that can be powered at any given time will vary depending on the model and brand of generator as well as the wattage requirements of each appliance or device.
+The number of appliances and devices that can be powered at any given time will vary depending on the model and brand of generator as well as the wattage requirements of each appliance or device.

 Whereas, a whole-house generator from Kohler with the same 24kW output may only be able to run a smaller number of appliances simultaneously